stubailo/meteor-imgur/README.md

 1. `options` (required) an object with options, described below.
 2. `callback(error, data)` (required) a callback that is called with two arguments, 'error', and 'data'.
     1. `error` a Meteor.Error describing the reason the photo could not be uploaded.
     2. `data` an object that contains the response from the Imgur API, [documented here](https://api.imgur.com/models/image).
-The most useful property is `data.link`, which contains the URL of the newly uploaded image.
+The most useful properties are `data.link`, which contains the URL of the newly uploaded image, and `data.deletehash`, which contains the id used for deleting the image later on.

 #### Options

 - `apiKey` the Imgur Client ID.
 Get it by signing up for the API at <https://api.imgur.com/oauth2/addclient>.
-- `image` the image data, can a base64-encoded image data string or the URL of an image somewhere on the internet.
+- `image` the image data, can be a base64-encoded image data string or the URL of an image somewhere on the internet.
 - `mashapeKey` optional Mashape key, necessary for commercial use apps.
 If provided, the method will request to the mashape endpoint instead of the regular imgur one.
 - `type`, `name`, `title`, `description`, `album` optional properties exactly as documented at <https://api.imgur.com/endpoints/image#image-upload>.